-Wanting something new is a different matter that I am wrestling with, especially after I watched Six Items or Less on nytimes.com and read on WWD.com about the new frugality and consumers wanting less.
+Wanting something new is a different matter that I am wrestling with, especially after I watched Six Items or Less on The New York Times .com and read in WWD about the new frugality and consumers wanting less.
 The adage that we wear 20% of our clothes 80% of the time definitely applies to me and gives me pause when I consider adding to my wardrobe.
 Would I restrict myself to 6 pieces of clothing for a month?
 Not intentionally.
 But there is something about the concept that strikes a chord.
 The take-away is that I want to create a simple wardrobe consisting of my go-to favorites and plan to shop accordingly.

 The above story from the November 2007 issue of Vogue was written by Mark Holgate who must have been prescient since it ran moments before the downturn.
 The ironic timing aside, I love that the stylist Aleksandra Woroniecka above wears just a few pieces- but the few pieces are great and timeless.
 Here we are 3 years later and I would love to own everything on her rack; the perfect simple wardrobe!Love This, People, Vogue

 Double-breasted virgin wool-twill coat